WSGR logoWSGR logo

 Hailed by Global Competition Review as “perhaps the best Antitrust and Competition practice for high-tech matters in the world,” Wilson Sonsini’s exceptional Antitrust and Competition practice group represents clients in high-stakes antitrust litigation, mergers, and criminal and civil investigation, in addition to providing valuable counseling on business strategy.

-• Expanded FDA, Healthcare, and Consumer Products Practice
+• Expanded Healthcare and FDA Regulatory Practice

-Wilson Sonsini's newly expanded Regulatory practice includes attorneys experienced in helping clients with FDA, healthcare, and consumer product compliance.
+Wilson Sonsini's newly expanded Regulatory practice includes attorneys experienced in helping clients with healthcare, FDA, and consumer product compliance.

 • CFIUS and Export Controls Teams Anchored by Former Government Officials